BugSnag Alternatives

 By Subrupt EditorialPublished Reviewed

-Error tracking became its own category in 2012-2014 when Sentry, BugSnag, Rollbar, and Honeybadger emerged.
-The pattern: catch unhandled exceptions in production, group similar ones, surface stack traces, alert the on-call.
-BugSnag specialized early in mobile (iOS, Android, React Native) where symbolication and ABI-aware stack traces matter; Sentry pushed broader and won the developer mindshare.
-By 2026, BugSnag's mobile depth still differentiates, but the broader pricing-per-event story is more competitive than it once was.
+Error tracking became its own category in 2012-2014 when Sentry, BugSnag, Rollbar, and Honeybadger all emerged at roughly the same moment.
+The pattern was the same across them: catch unhandled exceptions in production, group similar ones, surface stack traces, alert the on-call.
+BugSnag specialized early in mobile (iOS, Android, React Native, Flutter) where ABI-aware symbolication and per-release stability tracking matter; Sentry pushed broader and won the developer mindshare.
+By 2026 BugSnag's mobile depth still differentiates, but the per-event story is more competitive than it once was.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.